Chaste/Chaste.github.io/site/content/docs/paper-tutorials/DanieleM/CryptsAndVillus.md

-This tutorial is automatically generated from the file projects/DanieleM/test/TestCryptsAndVillusLiteratePaper.hpp at revision r26738.
+This tutorial was generated from the file projects/DanieleM/test/TestCryptsAndVillusLiteratePaper.hpp at revision r26738.
 Note that the code is given in full at the bottom of the page.